yastn/yastn/docs/source/mps/init.rst

 .. autoclass:: yastn.tn.mps.Generator

-We can directly output identity MPO build from identity `I` in operator class.
+We can directly output identity MPO built from the identity `I` from the operator generator class.

 .. autofunction:: yastn.tn.mps.Generator.I